Optional Utilities#

 Pre-processing is the transformation of a float model to prepare it for quantization.
 It consists of the following three optional steps:

-Model Optimization: This step uses the ONNX Runtime native library to rewrite the computation graph, including merging computation nodes and eliminating redundancies to improve runtime efficiency.
+Model optimization: This step uses the ONNX Runtime native library to rewrite the computation graph, including merging computation nodes and eliminating redundancies to improve runtime efficiency.

 ONNX shape inference.